Minimal genera of open 4-manifolds: Introduction

-\begin{thm} Let $X$ be a connected topological 4-manifold (possibly with boundary) with some end collared by $M\times\R$ for some closed, connected 3-manifold $M$.
-If $X-M\times(0,\infty)$ is compact, assume its Kirby-Siebenmann invariant vanishes.
+\begin{thm} Let $X$ be a connected topological 4--manifold (possibly with boundary) with some end collared by $M\times\R$ for a closed, connected 3--manifold $M$.
+If $X-M\times(0,\infty)$ is compact, assume its Kirby--Siebenmann invariant vanishes.
 Let $\widetilde M$ denote $M$ (if orientable) or its orientable double cover.
 If ${\rm H}_2(\widetilde M)\ne0$, then $X$ has infinitely many diffeomorphism types of smoothings. \end{thm}

-See Corollary~\ref{collar}.
-This is not new, since Bi\v zaca and Etnyre \cite{BE} proved that every 4-manifold with a collared end admits infinitely many diffeomorphism types of smoothings (provided that some homeomorphism type of collar occurs in only finitely many ends).
+See Theorem~\ref{collar}.
+This is not new, since Bi\v zaca and Etnyre \cite{BE} proved that every 4--manifold with a collared end admits infinitely many diffeomorphism types of smoothings.
+(Their missing case of infinitely many homeomorphic collared ends was completed by an observation of Ganzell \cite{Ga}.)
 However, their appproach gives no control of genera of surfaces.
-Furthermore, Theorem~\ref{introM} is a special case of a much more general result (Corollary~\ref{endsystemdiff} and its predecessor Lemma~\ref{nest}) that also covers examples such as the following (Theorem~\ref{1h}(b)):
+Furthermore, Theorem~\ref{introM} is a special case of the much more general Theorem~\ref{endsystemdiff} that also covers examples such as the following (Theorem~\ref{1h}(b)):

-\begin{thm} If $X$ admits a Morse function as above with all indices $\le 1$, then $X$ has infinitely many diffeomorphism types of smoothings.
+\begin{thm} If $X$ admits a Morse function as above with indices at most 1, then $X$ has infinitely many diffeomorphism types of smoothings.
 If ${\rm H}_1(X)$ is not finitely generated, there are uncountably many. \end{thm}

-There are other approaches to this latter theorem: Taylor's invariant distinguishes infinitely many diffeomorphism types, and for orientable $X$, Theorem~9.4.24 of \cite{GS} gives uncountably many isotopy classes (or diffeomorphism types if ${\rm H}_1(X)$ {\em is} finitely generated).
+There are other approaches to this latter theorem: Taylor's invariant distinguishes infinitely many diffeomorphism types, and for orientable $X$, \cite[Theorem~9.4.24]{GS} gives uncountably many isotopy classes (or diffeomorphism types if ${\rm H}_1(X)$ {\em is} finitely generated).
 What is most interesting here is that when ${\rm H}_1(X)\ne 0$, this theorem follows just by studying genera of embedded surfaces, even though ${\rm H}_2(X)=0$.

-We also use this technology to distinguish topological submanifolds of smooth 4-manifolds (Section~\ref{Submfd}).
-We define a weak notion of {\em myopic equivalence} of subsets of manifolds (generalizing \cite{kink}), and use genera of surfaces to distinguish equivalence classes.
-Recall that a topologically embedded submanifold of $X$ is called {\em tame} if it is the 0-section of a vector bundle, topologically embedded in $X$ with codimension 0.

-\begin{thm} In a smooth 4-manifold, every closed, tame surface or 3-manifold (with additional reasonable hypotheses in the latter case) is topologically ambiently isotopic to other submanifolds representing infinitely many myopic equivalence classes. \end{thm}